Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 Jane Fonda as the title character with silver boots in the 1968 science fiction film BarbarellaJane Fonda as the title character with silver boots in the 1968 science fiction film Barbarella (Credit: Paramount Pictures)

-The film was very popular with UK audiences in particular, and Barbarella’s striking silver outfit remains an identifiable aspect of popular culture in the British isles.
+The film was very popular with UK audiences in particular, and Barbarella’s striking silver outfit remains an identifiable aspect of popular culture in the British Isles.

 This outfit included Barbarella’s famous silver boots, which feature black stripes and heels, and was designed by famous Italian designer Paco Rabanne.